Pyramid Mountain – Tripod Rock

 Restrooms:

-In the visitor center when open (usually 7 days a week; 9 – 4:30).
-Portable toilets in the parking lot (may be seasonal).
+In the visitor center when open (changes seasonally, check park site).
+Portable toilet in the parking lot.

 Hike Directions: